 2. Assign responsibility for managing reputational risk

 The survey results show that responsibility for managing reputational risk is divided among many functions.
 More than one-quarter (28%) of executives said the President/CEO holds the most responsibility.
 There was nearly an even split between respondents who said it was the audit (13%), compliance (12%) or operations (11%) functions that had primary responsibility.
 Only eight percent said responsibility lies with a dedicated enterprise risk management department; another eight percent said communications/public relations.
 Since reputational vulnerabilities can emerge from many areas, a cross-functional team is best positioned to bring together a variety of perspectives that can identify and proactively address reputational risk.

 3. Build reputational risk reporting into governance

-Make reputational risk management part of the governance framework of your organization.
+Make managing reputational risk part of the governance framework of your organization.
 A noteworthy finding of the 2016 Reputational Risk Report is the marked difference between how different members of the C-Suite view reputational risk.
 More specifically, presidents and CEOs tend to be much more optimistic than COOs about the effectiveness of current reputation management efforts, giving an above-average grade to the organization for managing its reputation (79%, compared with 65% of COOs) and preventing reputational risks (68%, compared with 51% of COOs).
 Awareness of this dynamic can help reputational risk management teams weigh these perspectives in their decision-making process.